-Our new Volcanoes and Earthquakes gallery, previously known as The Power Within, blasts into action to reveal the epic forces that shape our planet.
+Our Volcanoes and Earthquakes gallery, previously known as The Power Within, reveals the epic forces that shape our planet.

 With dramatic film footage, impressive specimens and objects, interactive games, a new plate tectonics room and our famous earthquake simulator, it is a must-see gallery for visitors.

 Free permanent gallery.
 Floor 2, near the Exhibition Road entrance, Red Zone.

 There is an audio descriptive guide for blind and visually impaired visitors, highlighting the gallery exhibits.

 The gallery will be closed 20-24 April for essential updates.
 To see how Earth has been shaped by natural forces, visit Restless Surface on the same level.

 With a design inspired by rock strata layers, the gallery has three zones: volcanoes, plate tectonics and earthquakes.

 As you explore the gallery, discover the latest science behind these destructive forces and examine their global impact.

 These columns, from the Giant’s Causeway in Northern Ireland, were once part of a thick lava flow that cooled and shrank to form hexagonal shapes - similar to the way cracks form in drying mud.